Skip to Content

 Add Calendar Covers

 Two identical lateral covers go on the left and right sides of the calendar structure.
-And there are two different covers, one on the top and the other at the bottom.
+There are also two different covers, one on top and the other at the bottom.

 The one at the top matches drawer holder #1, and the one at the bottom matches drawer holder #3b.

 The lateral sides must go on top of the top and bottom covers.
-Don’t forget to add glue on the tabs joining the top and bottom covers with the lateral sides.
+Don’t forget to add glue to the tabs, joining the top and bottom covers with the lateral sides.

 Close Advent Calendar & Correct Sagging (Optional)